 where is the instantaneous radius of curvature of the flight path in the vertical plane.
 Therefore, because then

-These are general results and are applicable to any flight path in a vertical plane.
+These are general results and apply to any flight path in a vertical plane.

 Circular Flight Path

 Consider now the forces on an airplane following a completely circular path of radius = constant in a vertical plane flying at a constant airspeed, as shown in the figure below.
-Notice that when continuing this pull-up then the airplane would perform a complete loop in a vertical plane, which is a special case, In proceeding, it is reasonable to make assumption that .
+Notice that when continuing this pull-up, the airplane would perform a complete loop in a vertical plane, which is a particular case.
+In proceeding, it is reasonable to assume that .

 Therefore, the lift required is